GUILDENSTERN: O, there has been much throwing about of brains.

 The book were better titled “While the Grass Grows the Horse Starves,” (HAM III.ii) as Redfield drives himself to distraction searching for direction or more specifically attention from his director.
 For weeks he feels adrift in his role while Gielgud says “you’re fine” (that’s not a quote, Gielgud makes that same comment numerous times, but says it differently and with greater pith every single time) and when his director does finally give him a note, he objects to it.
 It’s the worst note he’s ever received, and he checks in with absolutely everyone -- his Rosencrantz (Clement Fowler), Burton, even Hume Cronyn, who by the way is legendary as Polonius, YouTube that when you get the chance.

 It’s like, dude.
 You’re Guildenstern.
 Take the note and move on.

 One gets the sense that Matt Weiner could, should he want to, create a backstage miniseries about this production based on this book, re-utilizing all the costumes and props from Mad Men.
 Not just that these events took place in the mid-sixties, but apparently all the same laws applied to Broadway as to Madison Avenue, as the author slouches through various actors' rooms, always lighting cigarettes, cocktails described and consumed in exacting detail.

-He even makes a disturbing allusion to propositioning the actress playing Ophelia, and then dimissing her existence when she objects.
-Late that same evening he goes for as to suggest there is some other man in her room, casually slut-shaming her in absentia.
+He even makes a disturbing allusion to propositioning the actress playing Ophelia, and then dismissing her existence when she objects.
+Late that same evening he goes so far as to suggest there is some other man in her room, casually slut-shaming her in absentia.
 If Richard Burton is Don Draper in this show, William Redfield is certainly our Pete Campbell.
 Drinking, smoking, and (not) screwing.